 • embodiment • connection • reflection • transmission • inquiry • mindfulness •

 Julie Potter is a performance curator, public practice specialist and writer based in San Francisco.
-As the Director of the ODC Theater, she serves executive and artistic functions including season programming, public engagement and resident artist opportunities.
+As the Director of the ODC Theater, she provides executive and artistic leadership for season programming, public engagement and artist residencies.
 Potter was previously the Creative Ecosystem Senior Program Manager at the Yerba Buena Center for the Arts designing community engagement programs including YBCA:You, at the intersection of art and wellness, and YBCA Fellows, deploying creative practice for social change.
-She lectures in Stanford University's Arts In Context course.
+She has taught in Stanford University's Arts In Context course.

 New View | In Dance